hashicorp-services/tfm/README.md

 export DST_TFC_PROJECT_ID="Destination Project ID for workspaces being migrated by tfm.
 If this is not set, then Default Project is chosen"
 ```

+### Delete

+This command can be used to delete a resource in either the source or destination side.
+Today it supports deleting a workspace by the ID or name.
+This does not look for the hidden tfm source on workspaces that have been created by tfm, so this will let you delete any workspace.
+Note: This command will ask for confirmation, however this is a destructive operation and the workspace can not be recovered.

 ### Nuke

 If workspaces that have been created in the destination organization need to be destroyed, `tfm nuke workspace` can be used to remove all workspaces that tfm created.
 This is done by listing all workspaces in the destination organization and checking if the `SourceName` is set to `tfm`.
 This command will prompt for confirmation.
 If Confirmed tfm will delete the workspaces.
 This is a destructive operation and the workspaces can not be recovered.